Piggy Logo

 Proxy mode

-This is a default mode.
-The Piggy Webhooks requires a permission to read secret from AWS Secret Manager.
-The application containers will send request to Piggy Webhooks and Piggy Webhooks will inject the secret into containers environments which prefix with piggy:
+This is the default mode.
+Piggy Webhooks requires permission to read secrets from AWS Secrets Manager.
+The application containers send requests to Piggy Webhooks, and Piggy Webhooks injects the secrets into container environments where the variable value is prefixed with piggy:.

 (1) ┌───────────┐ (10)